- TL;DR

 Conclusion

-Venafi’s depth at hyper-scale is real — Firefly for Kubernetes-native CLM, a mature policy engine, and the broadest machine identity governance scope in the market are genuine technical strengths that CertSecure Manager does not try to replicate at Global 5000 volumes.
-But the CertSecure Manager vs Venafi comparison shifts decisively on the three hardest problems in enterprise cryptography right now: FIPS 140-3 migration requires HSM hardware expertise, key ceremony design, and NIST SP 800-140 documentation that falls outside what any software platform provides; post-quantum transition is an architecture problem that Venafi’s Quantum Protect answers only at the certificate issuance layer; and per-identity pricing in containerized environments is a structural cost risk that compounds with every cloud-native workload added to the estate.
+CyberArk Certificate Manager’s depth at hyper-scale is real — its Kubernetes offering (formerly Venafi Firefly) for cloud-native CLM, a mature policy engine, and the broadest machine identity governance scope in the market are genuine technical strengths that CertSecure Manager does not try to replicate at Global 5000 volumes.
+But the CertSecure Manager vs Venafi comparison shifts decisively on the three hardest problems in enterprise cryptography right now: FIPS 140-3 migration requires HSM hardware expertise, key ceremony design, and NIST SP 800-140 documentation that falls outside what any software platform provides, and the September 22, 2026 FIPS 140-2 sunset makes this urgent rather than optional; post-quantum transition is an architecture problem that Quantum Protect answers only at the certificate issuance layer, leaving FIPS 206 and HQC readiness unaddressed; and per-identity pricing in containerized environments is a structural cost risk that compounds with every cloud-native workload added to the estate.
 For organizations that need private CA architecture owned by the platform, HSM operations at FIPS 140-3 validated depth, a post-quantum migration program from algorithm inventory through crypto-agility design, and a pricing model that does not scale against cloud adoption, CertSecure Manager is the technically correct choice — evaluated best through a live proof-of-concept against your CA hierarchy and HSM infrastructure before any multi-year commitment is made.

 - At a Glance: CertSecure Manager vs Venafi Across 16 Key Dimensions